 - Name of beneficiary;

-- Signature of employee providing the service;
+- Name and signature of provider and employee providing the service;

-- Service agency name and contact telephone number;
+- Service agency contact and telephone number;

 - Date of service contact;

 - Start and stop time of service contact;

 NOTE: The electronic visit verification (EVV) system will be used to document the start/stop time of service contact.
 If there is no electronic clock in/out, then paper documentation identifying the exact start and stop times with the date of the service contact is required, including the worker's signature.